ArthurGareginyan/app-electron-boilerplate/README.md

 The Electron application should now open.

+## Improving the Boilerplate

+This boilerplate is a great starting point, but there are always ways to improve and expand it based on the needs of your project.
+Here are a few suggestions:

+1. **Add a build process**: You might want to use a tool like [electron-builder](https://www.electron.build/) or [electron-packager](https://github.com/electron/electron-packager) to compile your application into an executable file for various platforms (like Windows, macOS, Linux).
+2. **Integrate a testing framework**: If you plan to build a larger application, you might want to integrate a testing framework like [Mocha](https://mochajs.org/), [Jest](https://jestjs.io/), or [Spectron](https://www.electronjs.org/spectron) for testing your application.
+3. **Use a linter and formatter**: Tools like [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) can help enforce a consistent coding style and catch potential errors before they become problems.
+4. **Implement hot reloading**: Tools like [electron-reloader](https://www.npmjs.com/package/electron-reloader) can make the development process smoother by automatically reloading the application whenever you change source files.
+5. **Add Continuous Integration (CI)**: You can use a CI service like [GitHub Actions](https://github.com/features/actions) or [Travis CI](https://travis-ci.org/) to automatically build and test your application whenever you push changes to your repository.
+6. **Improve the README**: The README could include screenshots of your application, a logo, and more detailed instructions or documentation.
+7. **Use TypeScript**: If you're building a larger application, you might benefit from the static typing provided by [TypeScript](https://www.typescriptlang.org/).
+8. **Use a process manager**: Tools like [PM2](https://pm2.keymetrics.io/) can help you manage and keep your application online 24/7.

+Remember, the best improvements depend on the specific needs of your project.
+It's important to consider the complexity and potential overhead that each of these tools might add before deciding to integrate them into your project.

 ## Contributing to Electron Hello World

 To contribute to Electron Hello World, follow these steps: